 What does FGASA stand for?

 FGASA is the Field Guide Association of Southern Africa.
 It was established in 1992 to promote standards of excellence in the guiding industry.
 FGASA encourages ethical conduct, promotes qualifications in the National Qualifications Framework (NQF), promotes guide skills development, sets guiding principles, promotes quality assurance, requires first aid certification of all its guides, validates training providers, develops training materials and evaluation systems, and promotes the training of guides through endorsed training providers.

 Through its efforts, FGASA has also created a community of guides, trainers, leaders, and teachers, who are able to collaborate and work together on improving and enhancing the industry.
 FGASA guides are world-class and rigorously evaluated to ensure the best experience for guests, lodges, reserves and guides.

-Bushwise is listed on the FGASA website as an endorsed training provider.
+Bushwise is listed on the FGASA website as an endorsed delivery partner.